Who We Are

-In the early 1970′s, MEND – Meet Each Need with Dignity opened its doors in an effort to transform the lives of the neediest residents of the San Fernando Valley – poor children and their struggling families.
+In the early 1970’s, MEND – Meet Each Need with Dignity opened its doors in an effort to transform the lives of the neediest residents of the San Fernando Valley – poor children and their struggling families.
 Starting as a small group of volunteers working from a garage, MEND has grown primarily by word-of-mouth into one of the leanest operating non-profit organizations in existence.
 More than 94% of the support and donations received by MEND, now the largest poverty agency in the Valley, provides emergency food, clothing, medical, vision and dental care, job skills training and job placement assistance, English as a Second Language classes, youth activities, and a Christmas program.
-In 2012, we served as many as 38,000 individuals per month.
+In 2015, we received over 37,000 client visits per month.

 People Helping People

 Each month, more than 16,600 hours are donated by volunteers from a broad range of backgrounds and income levels; all joining together to act as people helping people.
 Each person plays a vital role in meeting the mission of MEND.
 From the distribution of food, clothing to assistance in job training and placement, our volunteers give MEND life.